niemopen/niem-naming-design-rules/niem-ndr.md

 >> An **XML Schema** is a set of schema components.

+In this document, the term "schema" is shorthand for "XML Schema".
 Note, again, that this is an abstract concept: the set of abstract _schema components_ that are put together to define a schema against which an XML document might be validated.

 > **[Definition: XML Schema definition language]**
 > The term "XML Schema definition language" is as defined by [XML Schema Structures](#Appendix-A-References) [subsection _Abstract_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#abstract), which states: